dragonflyoss/d7y.io/docs/operations/observability/metrics.md

 ---
 id: metrics
 title: Prometheus Metrics
-slug: /operations/best-practices/observability/prometheus-metrics/
+slug: /operations/observability/prometheus-metrics/
 ---

 This doc contains all the metrics that Dragonfly components currently support.
-Now we support metrics for Client, Seed Client, Manager and Scheduler.
+Now we support metrics for Client, Seed Client, Scheduler and Manager.
 The metrics path is fixed to `/metrics`.
 The following metrics are exported.

 ## Client{#client}